Charities we support

 We believe that it is a vital part of our role as a church to show God’s love for all by supporting those in need.
 Here at Holy Trinity we support a number of charities in various different ways.

 Some charities receive our support every year.
-In addition to these, each year we choose two extra charities to focus on.
+In addition to these, each year we choose an extra charity to focus on.

 Charities we support every year

 Christian Aid is..